What Is Mill Scale in Welding: And How to Weld Through It

 Can you weld through mill scale with flux-core wires?

 Flux-cored wires are very efficient to weld through mill scale.
 They contain flux material with large amounts of deoxidizers.
-These materials counter the negative effects that mill scale has on the puddle.
+These materials counter the negative effects that scale has on the puddle.

 However, flux-cored wires are expensive and need proper storage to avoid going bad from moisture absorption.